1. Overview

 Computed only when the denominator (substrate consumed) is positive.

-A drop in glucose concentration could reflect cellular consumption or
+increases the working volume.
+A raw concentration drop in glucose could reflect

-simple dilution from a feed.
-To isolate the biological signal, all calculations
+cellular consumption or simple dilution from the feed.
+To isolate the

 4.3.1 Total viable cells and ITVC